The Patterdale Shepherd is a hybrid of the purebred Patterdale Terrier and the purebred German Shepherd.

 Wet foods may contain up to 75% water.
 You also need to feed him large volumes to compensate for the nutrition deficiency.

-Semi-moist food is the unhealthiest of the lot because it contains high concentrations of sugar that causes tooth decay and many other health conditions, like obesity and diabetes.
+Semi-moist food is the unhealthiest of the lot because it contains high concentrations of sugar that cause tooth decay and many other health conditions, like obesity and diabetes.

 If you choose to feed your Patterdale Shepherd with semi-moist food, feed him in small quantities.